Insert Interval – 56. LeetCode

 1. Iterate through the list of intervals.

-2. Add intervals that do not overlap with the new interval directly to the result.
+• No overlap before: Add the interval directly to the result.

 Why it works: